 Sites also close on a staggered schedule.
 They start closing in late October.
 By mid-November, all camping in the park closes.

 Campgrounds fill up fast, especially in the peak October season.
-Some of campgrounds accept reservations, but many are first-come, first-serve.
+Some of the campgrounds accept reservations, but many are first-come, first-serve.
 It is best to check the boards at one of the park’s entrance gates for availability.

 We hope you have an amazing time in the Shenandoah National Park.
 If there is something we haven’t answered, leave us a comment down below and we will get back to you.

 If you plan to spending more time in the Shenandoah National Park you may want to consider picking up a book or map on the area.